Wheeler County, Nebraska

 Wheeler County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 774.
-Its county seat is Bartlett.
-The county was formed in 1877 and organized in 1881.
-The county was named for Major Daniel H. Wheeler, longtime secretary of the Nebraska State Board of Agriculture.
+As of the 2020 census, the population was 774, and was estimated to be 789 in 2025.
+The county seat and the largest village is Bartlett.

-In the Nebraska license plate system, Wheeler County is represented by the prefix 84 (it had the 84th-largest number of vehicles registered in the state when the license plate system was established in 1922).
+In the Nebraska license plate system, Wheeler County was represented by the prefix "84" (as it had the 84th-largest number of vehicles registered in the state when the license plate system was established in 1922).